Salesforce App Limits Cheatsheet

 Concurrent API Request Limits

-of seconds or longer
+duration of seconds or longer

 Org Type